Robert Goodloe Harper: Personal life

-He died in Baltimore on January 14, 1825, and was initially interred in the family burial ground on his estate, Oakland in Roland Park, and later reburied in Greenmount Cemetery in Baltimore.
+He died in Baltimore on January 14, 1825, and was initially interred in the family burial ground on his estate, Oakland in Roland Park, and later reburied in Green Mount Cemetery in Baltimore.

 Descendants

 Through his eldest son Charles, he was a grandfather of Emily Louisa Harper (1835–1908), who married William Clapham Pennington (1829–1913).
 Their son, Robert Goodloe Harper Pennington (1854–1920) was a prominent artist.